rabajaj0509/Automation-with-puppet/README.md

 # Automation-with-puppet
 This is a basic workshop for beginners to learn puppet.

+Inside the set-up folder, you will find the server and the client files.
+Both these files contain the Vagrant file.
+You need to `vagrant up` in both the folders(server and client).

+Once vagrant up command is complete run `vagrant ssh`.
+You are now inside the centos machine that you just created!

+Become root by `su` command(password=vagrant) and follow the commands given bellow.

 ## Installation Steps
 ~~~